Ajxlegion/OLA_Analytics-Dashboard/README.md

 # Ecommerce-Dataset
-data cleaning and visualization on Ecommerce data set
+Data cleaning and visualization on Ecommerce data set